KnoxKnot/KnoxKnot.github.io/content/writings/2023-04-26/HTB Encoding | Linux - Medium.md

 mkdir -p api/v3/tools/string
 python3 modified-str2hex-file_url.py /var/www/api/v3/tools/string/index.php | jq .data | xxd -r -p > ./api/v3/tools/string/index.php
 ```
 With some understanding of the code and some research figured out a `curl` format for using the api and correctly passing the data.
-Also tried several variations of getting a shell on the box but this was unable to.
+Also tried several variations of getting a shell on the box but I was unable to.
 ```php
 # post request formats
 curl -X POST -F "data_file=@index.php" -F "action=file_url" http://api.haxtables.htb/v3/tools/string/index.php